Rurblist-dev/rurblist-server/readme.md

 # Rurblist

-Rurblist is an innovative online property management system designed to streamline property-related operations for both property managers and tenants.
-It provides a secure platform for managing property listings, handling tenant registrations, and processing payments.
-With features like user authentication, password recovery, and admin management tools, Rurblist ensures seamless interaction between all parties involved.

-The platform is built with scalability and security in mind, making it suitable for small-scale landlords and large property management firms alike.
-Rurblist aims to revolutionize how properties are managed, improving efficiency and reducing administrative overhead while enhancing the user experience for tenants and property managers.
+Rurblist is a online real estate market place designed to both streamline property search and make empowers realtors to showcase their professionalism, building a reputation that clients can trust.

+Features are apartment listing, detailed home search, user authentication.

+The platform is built with making access to dream home with just a click, making it suitable for all home searchers and realtors.

+Rurblist aim to bridge the gap between realtors and clients, fostering a community that values connection, trust, and growth.

 # User Authentication and Management System Documentation